 In college, I created lists that outlined everything I had to accomplish for the week, the month, the semester.
 That habit persists and was one I had to break when I was job hunting in full stride.
 The feeling of failure—every time I couldn’t complete a list to “search job postings” and “find a job” on the same day—was crippling.
 Once I accepted my limits, my days spent searching became not only much less stressful, but also more successful.

 Take up space during your job search

 Send emails you feel hesitant about, for fear that your name in the HR manager’s inbox is intrusive.
 Make cold calls without warning—leave a message, urging someone to contact you about a potential opportunity.
 Learn to feel that taking someone’s time makes you smart, not burdensome.
 The likelihood of your name standing out in someone’s mind is higher when you’ve made contact fifteen times than if you’ve been afraid to call once.
 You are not a burden.

-Maintain your sense of self; otherwise, you’re more likely to become anything a potential employer wants you to be.
+Maintain your sense of self; otherwise, you’re more likely to become anything a potential employer wants you to be at the end of your job search.
 Make music, bake, spend time with your family, watch your favorite movies—and don’t feel guilty while you do it.
 Applying for jobs during every moment of your waking hours is likely to turn back more results, and it will also wipe your reservoir of emotion, personality, and stamina clean.
 For too long, I placed my value in what sort of work I wanted to be doing.
 As a result—while I wasn’t working at all—I felt infinitely invaluable.
 You are not your job.
 Your job should reflect you: your skills, your lifestyle, your priorities.
 So maintain those things while you search for ways to implement the skills that make you most valuable.